kstenerud/streamux/README.md

 ### Cancel Ack

 Sent in response to a cancel request.
-All queued replies to that ID are removed, and the operation is canceled.
-Once the cancel is completed, the server sends a Cancel Ack.
-If the operation doesn't exist (possibly because it had already completed), the server still sends a Cancel Ack.
+The operation is canceled, and all queued replies to that ID are removed.
+Once this is done, the server sends a Cancel Ack.
+If the operation doesn't exist (possibly because it had already completed), the server must still send a Cancel Ack.

 ### Ping